asjadnaqvi/DiD/README.md

+Last updated: 16 July 2021.

 # Notes

-This repository tracks the developments in the Difference-in-Difference literature.
-Currently, it is just a dump from websites, Twitter, YouTube etc. This will be sorted out over time as the literature converges to some consensus.
+This repository tracks the recent developments in the Difference-in-Difference (DiD) literature.
+Currently, it is just a dump from different websites, Twitter, YouTube etc. This will be sorted out over time as the literature converges to some consensus.
 But this might still take a while.

 This is a working document, if you want to contribute, just message.

-TODOS:
+TODO:
 * Keep dumping and sorting stuff out
 * Add list of authors
 * Add key literature